Home » Getting Your DegreeTransition » Get A SMART Start On Your Education

 More Tips for Successful Goal Setting

-• Be flexible circumstances change, often outside of your control – be willing to adjust fire as needed.
+• Be flexible, circumstances change, often outside of your control – be willing to adjust fire as needed.

 SMART Goal Example

-Starting next semester I will take 12 units a semester and use a combination of CLEP exams, ACE college credits, Military Tuition assistance, and the GI Bill to save time and money to complete my bachelor’s in science degree in 3 years.
+Starting next semester, I will take 12 units per semester and utilize a combination of CLEP examsACE college credits, Military Tuition assistance, and the GI Bill to save time and money, completing my bachelor’s degree in science in three years.

 Learn more about finding the right college or university and how to use your military and VA benefits to earn your degree.